by Erika Gaffney, Art Herstory Founder

 The Ongoing Revival of Matilda Browne, American Impressionist, by Alexandra Kiely

-More Art Herstory exhibition news:
+More Art Herstory exhibition posts:

 Museum Exhibitions about Historic Women Artists: 2024